yoko-vicky/Glab-Fruits/README.md

 - Planned the game overview and specific mechanic with [Game Design Document(GDD)](./game-design-document.md)
 - Built platform game with [Phaser library](https://phaser.io/phaser3)
 - Implemented a scoring system using the given API to save the score with a username and display it in a game view
-- Deployed to a server so the game is accessible
+- Deployed to a server so the game is accessible for anyone

 Also, these features are added:
 - Three mode: Easy, normal, and hard that is different on the speed of showing enemies and fruits